-Broadway is home to some of the highest quality productions in the world—and, unfortunately, also some of the highest ticket prices.
+Broadway is home to some of the highest quality productions in the world—and some of the highest ticket prices.
 Thankfully, there are plenty of ways to save money on tickets to the Great White Way.
-Theatergoers who want to kick off 2018 with a Broadway show can take advantage of Broadway Week, which will offer 2-for-1 tickets to top musicals and plays.
+Theatergoers who want to kick off their fall with a Broadway show can take advantage of Broadway Week, which will offer 2-for-1 tickets to top musicals and plays.

-Broadway Week, a promotion offered through NYC & Company, will take place this winter from January 16th through February 4th.
+Broadway Week, a promotion offered through NYC & Company, will take place this fall from September 3-16, 2018.
 Ticket buyers can purchase 2-for-1 tickets using the code BWAYWK through the promotion, as well as upgrade their tickets for just $20 using code BWAYUP (subject to availability).

-Of course, Broadway Week also offers the perfect chance to revisit some of Broadway’s beloved classics.
-The Broadway Week discount can be used for Andrew Lloyd Webber’s iconic musical Phantom of the Opera and newer hit School of Rock, as well as on such long-running shows as Wicked and Chicago.
-The promotion also includes shows from more recent Broadway seasons that are still going strong, including Beautiful: The Carole King Musical; A Bronx Tale; Kinky Boots; and Disney’s newest Broadway mainstay, Aladdin (Lion King participated, too, but already at press time it was sold out!).
+Of course, Broadway Week also offers the perfect chance to revisit some of Broadway’s beloved classics, including Andrew Lloyd Webber’s iconic Phantom of the Opera and newer hit School of Rock.
+In addition to long-running hits like Wicked and Chicago, Broadway favorites from more recent seasons—Beautiful: The Carole King Musical; Come From Away; Waitress; Anastasia; Kinky Boots; and Disney’s Aladdin—are also part of this season’s impressive roster of 2-for-1 offerings.

 In addition to Broadway Week, Off-Broadway theatergoers will also soon have a chance to save.
-NYC & Company will offer an Off-Broadway Week from February 12-25, and participating shows will be announced in the coming weeks.
+NYC & Company will offer an Off-Broadway Week from September 24–October 7, and participating shows will be announced September 10.